Jingle Jangle: A Christmas Journey: Music

 All of the scores were composed by John Debney.

 The leading two tracks from the Jingle Jangle: A Christmas Journey soundtrack are "This Day"performed by Usher and Kiana Ledé, which was also led by Usher who helped produced a 'Global Behind the Mic' version performed by the international voiceover cast from the film in different languages and "Square Root of Possible" performed by Madalen Mills, which was listed and considered a possible contender and sourced as a prediction of an Oscar nomination for the 2021 Academy Awards for Best Original Song by various entertainment news articles.
 Although it has been considered in the early tossup predictions, The Academy of Motion Picture Arts and Sciences announced that "Make It Work" made the shortlist for Best Original Song to be voted for a nomination as well as Best Original Score.
 However, each musical selections that were considered, did not make it into the official Oscar nominations.
 A special music video and remix recorded version of "Square Root of Possible" is performed by America's Got Talent's finalists, The Ndlovu Youth Choir of South Africa provided by Netflix YouTube channel for Africa, AfricaonNetflix.

-Release

-The film was released to select theaters and on Netflix on November 13, 2020.